UPC/ravada/docs/docs/ROADMAP.rst

 ----

 - Polish the frontend, basic features with KVM.
-- x2go support
-- TCP ports exposure

 v0.3
 ----

 - Implement specific permissions for the users
-- Manage LXC containers
-- Add more features for virtual machines like snapshots
 - Improve machine creation options: ease the addition of ISOs , etc.
-- Virtual Applications on top of X2GO

 v0.4